HolyLab/HolyLabRegistry/README.md

     - Click Add SSH key.

 # For package developer
+- How to prepare your package and related repository before register : Generating 'Project.toml' file
+    - Initiate your package.
+        - Change your working directory to julia package developing directory ex) ~/.julia/dev/
+        - Generate a package.
+Let your package name be 'MyPkg', then
+            ```julia
+            (v1.0) pkg> generate MyPkg
+            ```
+        - If you don't have existing package under the developing directory, this will generate a 'MyPkg' directory, 'Project.toml' including UUID and smaple source files.
+        - If you already have your package at the location, this will cause an error.
+In this case, you can generate 'Porject.toml' file at different location temporarily and  copy only the file to your package root.
+    - Adding dependent packages.
+        - Change your working directory to 'MyPkg' now.
+        - Activate and add dependencies.
+Let those are 'SubPkg1, SugPkg2'.
+            ```julia
+            (v1.0) pkg> activate .
+            (v1.0) pkg> add SubPkg1 SubPkg2
+            ```
+        - This will add the dependent packages under '[dpes]' field in the 'Project.toml' and generate 'Manifest.toml' file.
+This 'Manifest.toml' file includes specific versions of the dependent packages resolved according to your current environment.
+(Usually, this file is excluded when you commit your package to a repository - would be convenient if you add this to .gitignore file)
+    - Push your package to a repository.

 - How to add your package to HolyLabRegistry
-  - Make directory including Compat.toml, Deps.toml, Package.toml and Versions.toml under root directory (It would be easy to begin with just copy related files from other existing entry in the registry)
+  - Make directory including Compat.toml, Deps.toml, Package.toml and Versions.toml under root directory (It would be easy to begin with just copy related files from other existing directory in the registry)
   - Edit those files appropriately.
-    - Deps.toml : include all the dependencies
+    - Deps.toml : include all the dependencies (You can copy some lines from 'Project.toml' file of your package)
     - Package.toml : Package name, UUID, location of the repository
-    - Versions.toml : git-tree-sha values according to version numbers.
+    - Versions.toml : git-tree-sha values according to version numbers
       You can find this value with git command at the package root directory.
       ```
       $ git cat-file -p v0.1.0